Minky

 Minky is the trading name of Vale Mill (Rochdale) Limited, a company based in Rochdale, Greater Manchester, United Kingdom that produces cleaning material and equipment.

 History

-Minky is a family owned and run business that was founded in the mid-nineteenth century.
+Minky is a family owned and run business that was founded in 1941.
 In 1987, the company acquired the Relax Ironing Board Company and expanded its product range to include ironing boards and was re-branded as Minky.
 In 1993, it acquired Besco Baron for its cleaning cloth range.